Up to 60% off sofas & mattresses — limited‑time deals.

 Which is the safest pick if I’m not sure what I like?

-Waverly Hybrid is the most middle-of-the-road hybrid in the group—supportive, easy to move on, and broadly compatible with mixed sleep positions.
+Waverly Hybrid is the most middle-of-the-road option—supportive, easy to move on, and broadly comfortable across back/side combinations.

 Which model is best for back support without feeling harsh?

-Palisade Hybrid Ascend hit the best balance for me: strong lift under hips and mid-back, with enough pressure relief to avoid that “hard slab” sensation.
+Palisade Hybrid Ascend gave the best balance in our notes: strong lift under hips and mid-back, with enough cushion to avoid a “hard slab” feel.

 Previous post